apache/druid/docs/content/comparisons/druid-vs-sql-on-hadoop.md

 are queries and results, and all computation is done internally as part of the Druid servers.

 Most SQL-on-Hadoop engines are responsible for query planning and execution for underlying storage layers and storage formats.
-They are processes that stay on even if there is no query running (eliminating the JVM startup costs from Hadoop MapReduce) and they have facilities to cache data locally so that it can be accessed and updated quicker.
+They are processes that stay on even if there is no query running (eliminating the JVM startup costs from Hadoop MapReduce).
-Many SQL-on-Hadoop engines have daemon processes that can be run where the data is stored, virtually eliminating network transfer costs.
+Some (Impala/Presto) SQL-on-Hadoop engines have daemon processes that can be run where the data is stored, virtually eliminating network transfer costs.
 There is still some latency overhead (e.g. serde time) associated with pulling data from the underlying storage layer into the computation layer.
 We are unaware of exactly how much of a performance impact this makes.